What is Credit Sesame and How Does It Compare to Credit Karma?

 Do you know what your credit looks like?
 If not, there are now several completely free services that will not only give you a peek at your credit score but can also give you guidance on how you can improve it.
 One such offering is Credit Sesame.

-A while back I signed up for Credit Sesame not so much to learn about my own credit but to see how their product matched up to other options like Credit Karma.
-Before I dive into that part of my review, let me first explain how Credit Sesame works, starting with how to sign up:
+A while back I signed up for Credit Sesame, not so much to learn about my own credit, but to see how their product compared to other options like Credit Karma.
+Before I dive into that part of my review, let me first explain how Credit Sesame works, starting with how to sign up.

 One more thing to note is that, if you currently have a security freeze on your credit reports, you’ll likely need to temporarily “thaw” them in order to complete the Credit Sesame sign-up process.
 However, once you’re set up, you can refreeze your reports without issue.
 Additionally using Credit Sesame will not affect your credit scores.

 First of all, Credit Sesame’s website received an overhaul a while back, leading to some major cosmetic and navigational changes.
 I personally prefer this look for the platform and the functionality remains in place.
 With that in mind, let’s go through it all.